tisanelabs/tisane-docs/support/troubleshooting.md

 # Troubleshooting
 If your requests to Tisane API fail, check the error codes and troubleshooting steps below.

+## API calls fail with error code 401 (Unauthorized)

+This means your request failed authorization.
+Possible reasons:

+- Rate Limit Exceeded
+  - Each subscription plan has a rate limit.
+The rate limit of the free Community Plan is set to 10 requests per minute only.
+Usually, it's enough to test, but not enough to go to production.
+Check the limits on the [Subscription Plans page](https://tisane.ai/subscription-plans/).
+If the current rate limit is not enough, consider upgrading.

+- Incorrect API Key
+  - Ensure you provide the `Ocp-Apim-Subscription-Key` HTTP header with the correct API key value.

+- Monthly Quota Exceeded
+  - If you've reached the monthly quota, consider upgrading on the [Subscription Plans page](https://tisane.ai/subscription-plans/).
+Multiple notifications are sent when approaching the monthly quota.

 ## API calls fail with error code 400 (Bad Request)

 Usually this means malformed or invalid request body.
 In `/parse` and `/transform`, the input content and valid language codes must be specified.